When to Go

 List for Attractions/Meals - Bring along your itinerary or wish

-or generate on your computer.
+list, either as a computer print-out, or entered into your smartphone.
 Don't forget to include a list of e-mail

-addresses if you want to send a virtual postcard from Innoventions
+addresses if you want to send a virtual postcard from Spaceship Earth

 in Epcot, too.
 Size rating: 2